 In this post, we will discuss the concepts of the Banking Angle & Banked Curve.
 Then we will study the Banking angle formula and perform the derivation of the Angle of Banking formula.

 So, let’s see what the banking angle is and why it is so important.

 When a car travels without skidding around an unbanked curve, the static frictional force between the tires and the road provides the centripetal force.
 But the wear and tear of tires caused by this friction increases the maintenance cost of the vehicles and increases the risk of sudden accidents at the curved points of the roads.

 However, if the curve of a road is banked at an angle relative to the horizontal, much in the same way that a plane is banked while making a turn, the reliance on friction to provide the required centripetal force can be eliminated completely for a given speed.
 This angle the curve of the road makes here with respect to the horizontal is called banking angle or banked angle.

-Banking angle at the curved turns of the roads reduces friction between the tires and the road and this, in turn, reduces maintenance cost and accidents of the vehicles.
+Benefits of Banked curves and Banking angle: The banking angle at the curved turns of the roads (or Banked curves) reduces friction between the tires and the road and this, in turn, reduces maintenance costs and accidents of the vehicles.

 Figure (a) shows a car going around a friction-free banked curve.
 The radius of the curve is r, where r is measured parallel to the horizontal and not to the slanted surface.